devlaming/mgreml/README.md

 Proportion of genetic variance Y mediated by M (S.E.) = 0.7633982619290363 (0.02299924166057646)
 ```

 Estimates are all less than two standard errors away from the true parameters of the structural model.
-Moreover, estimates in `try_mediation.HSq.out` also show that the estimated heritabilities are less than two standard errors removed from their true value of 50%.
+Moreover, estimates in `try_mediation.HSq.out` also show that the estimated heritabilities are less than two standard errors removed from the true value (50% for both).

 Please note that `--mediation` cannot be combined with any of the following options: `--(restricted-)genetic-model`, `--(restricted-)rho-genetic`, `--(restricted-)no-var-genetic`, `--(restricted-)environment-model`, `--(restricted-)rho-environment`, and `--(restricted-)reinitialise`.